microsoft/azure-devops-node-api/README.md

 #### Available clients

-These clients are available in the 6.x API:
+These clients are available in the new 6.x preview API (`npm install vso-node-api@preview`)

 * Accounts
 * Build